ChickenCoding/generator-marionette2/README.md

-generator-marionette
+generator-marionette2
 ======================

-Yeoman generator for Express, Marionette and Backbone with AMD.
+Yeoman generator for Marionette and Backbone with AMD.
 This generator is a stripped and updated version of https://github.com/mrichard/generator-marionette.
 (Thanks Michel)

-The server templates have been removed and Marionette as well as all other Javascript components are up-to-date.
+The Express server templates have been removed and Marionette as well as all other Javascript components are up-to-date.

 Stack
 -------